Orange-OpenSource/a11y-guidelines/src/en/articles/form/part2/index.md

 We saw in the first part how to <a href="../part1/">structure your form</a> while respecting accessibility criteria.

-In this second part, we will make it easier for the user to enter the fields and set up an error management system when validating our form.
+In this second part, we will make it easier for the user to complete the form fields and set up an error management system when validating our form.

 We will continue to base our examples on our Part 1 registration form.